7 Reasons to Walk Away From a Multifamily Real Estate Deal

 Often, there are going to be discrepancies between what you’ve been told and what the numbers actually show.
 There are times when you can chock this up to an honest mistake.
 There are other times when the seller’s played it a little too fast and loose with the truth.

 Whatever the seller’s motive, discrepancies should give you a moment of pause.
 The numbers may no longer work.
 If so, it’s time to renegotiate or walk.
-Even if the numbers do pan out, slow down and ask yourself: where else is the seller bending the truth?

 The Books Have Been Cooked